ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 Note to RFC Editor: Please replace all occurrences of "{{&SELF}}" with the RFC number of this specification and delete this paragraph.

-* 'kdc_cred', encoded as a CBOR byte string, with value the original binary representation of the KDC's public key.
-This parameter is used if the KDC has an associated public key and this is required for the correct group operation.
-It is REQUIRED of application profiles to define whether the KDC has a public key and if this has to be provided through the 'kdc_cred' parameter (REQ8).
+* 'kdc_cred', encoded as a CBOR byte string, with value the original binary representation of the KDC's authentication credential.
+This parameter is used if the KDC has an associated authentication credential and this is required for the correct group operation.
+It is REQUIRED of application profiles to define whether the KDC has an authentication credential and if this has to be provided through the 'kdc_cred' parameter (REQ8).

-   In such a case, the KDC's public key MUST have the same format used for the public keys of the group members.
-It is REQUIRED of the application profiles to define the specific formats that are acceptable to use for encoding public keys in the group (REQ6).
+   In such a case, the KDC's authentication credential MUST have the same format used for the authentication credentials of the group members.
+It is REQUIRED of the application profiles to define the specific formats that are acceptable to use for the authentication credentials in the group (REQ6).

 * 'kdc_nonce', encoded as a CBOR byte string, and including a dedicated nonce N_KDC generated by the KDC.
 This parameter MUST be present if the 'kdc_cred' parameter is present.